 1.1.
 Agreement keys

-It is a common technique in cryptography to protect the symmetric keys with asymmetric encryption, such as RSA.
+It is a common technique in cryptography to protect symmetric keys with asymmetric encryption, such as RSA.
 Tresorit also employs this scheme by encrypting the AES-256 tresor encryption key with RSA-4096 algorithm using the public key (called the agreement public key) of the tresor members.
 The encryption key is is encrypted as many times as many members are in the tresor, using the personal agreement public key of each member.

 1.2.
-Group info
+Group Key File

 As mentioned before, there is an additional level of protection built in our servers which only allow tresor members to access any encrypted content belonging to a tresor.
 These access control privileges are also manipulated when sharing a tresor or revoking access to it.
-This access control protection is similar to what you would receive from other cloud providers, like Dropbox - server checks an access control table before each file operation request.
+The access control protection is similar to what you would receive from other cloud providers, like Dropbox - server checks an access control table before each file operation request.

 2.1.
 Inviting a user to a tresor

-During the cryptographic handshake, the invitee sends her/his agreement public key embedded in a X.509 certificate to the inviter.
-The inviter then uses this public key to encrypt the tresor's encryption key yet again, appends it to the group info and then uploads the group info to the cloud.
-At the same time she/he notifies the Tresorit servers to grant access privilege to the new member.
-The inviter then sends the URI of the group info to the invitee who can now download it and use it to access the contents of the tresor as described above.
+When you invite someone to a tresor, you download their agreement public key embedded in a X.509 certificate from our servers.
+With the help of our PKI, various checks on this certificate ensure that the private key of this certificate belongs to the invitee.
+The inviter then uses this public key to encrypt the tresor's encryption key yet again, appends it to the group key file and then uploads the group key file to the cloud.
+At the same time, the Tresorit servers are notified to grant access privilege to the new member.
+When invitation process is complete, the tresor is appended to the invitee’s tresor list, who can now download the group key file and use it to access the contents of the tresor as described above.

 2.2.
-Firing a user from a tresor
+Removing a user from a tresor